hashgraph/hedera-services/docs/fees/custom-fees-characterization.md

 # Characterization of HIP-18 fee charging

-In this document we present five case studies of `CryptoTransfer`s that involve a HTS token with a custom fee schedule.
+In this document we present several case studies of `CryptoTransfer`s that involve a HTS token with a custom fee schedule.
 We use the `TransactionRecord`s of these transfers to characterize how Services charges custom fees as defined in HIP-18.

-# Five case studies
+# Case studies

 Our case studies are as follows:
+1. Zephyr sends Amelie an NFT of type `westWindArt` (with no other transfers), where the `westWindsArt` token has a royalty fee of 1/100th exchange value and a fallback fee of 1USDC.
+2. Amelie now sends Alice the `westWindArt` NFT, but this time in exchange for 1000ℏ and 200USDC.
-1. Alice transfers an NFT of type `fixedHbarFeeToken` to Bob, where the `fixedHbarFeeToken` has a fixed 1ℏ custom fee.
+3. Alice transfers an NFT of type `fixedHbarFeeToken` to Bob, where the `fixedHbarFeeToken` has a fixed 1ℏ custom fee.
-2. Bob transfers 1000 units of the `fractionalFeeToken` to Alice, where the `fractionalFeeToken` has a custom fee of 1/100th of its units transferred, up to a maximum of 5 units and a minimum of 1 unit.
+4. Bob transfers 1000 units of the `fractionalFeeToken` to Alice, where the `fractionalFeeToken` has a custom fee of 1/100th of its units transferred, up to a maximum of 5 units and a minimum of 1 unit.
-3. Claire transfers 100 units of the `simpleHtsFeeToken` to Debbie, where the `simpleHtsFeeToken` requires 2 units of a `commissionPaymentToken`.
+5. Claire transfers 100 units of the `simpleHtsFeeToken` to Debbie, where the `simpleHtsFeeToken` requires 2 units of a `commissionPaymentToken`.
-4. Debbie transfers 1 unit of the `nestedHbarFeeToken` to Edgar, where the `nestedHbarFeeToken` has a custom fee of 1 unit of the `fixedHbarFeeToken`.
+6. Debbie transfers 1 unit of the `nestedHbarFeeToken` to Edgar, where the `nestedHbarFeeToken` has a custom fee of 1 unit of the `fixedHbarFeeToken`.
-5. Edgar transfers 10 units of the `nestedFractionalFeeToken` to Fern, where the `nestedFractionalFeeToken` has a custom fee of 50 units of the `fractionalFeeToken`.
+7. Edgar transfers 10 units of the `nestedFractionalFeeToken` to Fern, where the `nestedFractionalFeeToken` has a custom fee of 50 units of the `fractionalFeeToken`.